-- Stop tractor work, especially when the tractor is pulling metal equipment, and dismount.
+- Don't use metal objects, such as fishing rods and golf clubs.
+Golfers wearing cleated shoes are particularly good lightning rods. - Stop tractor work, especially when the tractor is pulling metal equipment, and dismount.
 Tractors and other implements in metallic contact with the ground are often struck by lightning. - Get out of the water and off small boats. - Stay in the car if you are traveling.
 Automobiles offer excellent lightning protection. - When no shelter is available, avoid the highest object in the area.
 If only isolated trees are nearby, the best protection is to crouch in the open, keeping twice as far away from isolated trees as the trees are high. - Avoid hilltops, open spaces, wire fences, metal clothesline, exposed sheds, and electrically conducted elevated objects. - Approved lightning structures are marked around camp.
 They include the Shop, the Dining Hall, Bear Lodge, the Pool Showerhouses, the STEM Center, and Unami Lodge.
 These may be used at the discretion of the unit leaders. - FLOODING: Seek high ground and shelter, if possible, immediately.
 In case of a flood warning, we will keep you posted so that evacuation can take place if necessary. - LOST CAMPER: Troop leaders should be aware of approximate locations of all Scouts at all times.
 Periodic head counts are advised.
 If a Scout is found missing following a search of the campsite, inform the Camp Office.
 If necessary, the entire camp will assemble to begin a systematic search. - Each swimmer will sit on the edge of the pool, holding his/her buddy's hand raised up.
 A visual check of the bottom will be made.
 A count will be taken to see that the buddy tags on the buddy board agree with the actual number of swimmers in their respective swimming areas.
 If a tag is on the board, and the swimmer is not at the pool, a runner will be sent to his Campsite.
 If not found, the Lost Camper Procedure will begin. - A) Capsized Boat: If a boat is capsized and no Scouts are in sight, the Lake Director will notify the Aquatics Director and Camp Director.
-The Director will begin Lost Camper Procedures as all other program areas are closed and the staff reports to waterfront for Lost Bather Search. - B) Missing Boat: If a boat has not been checked in and the buddy tags are still on the board, the
+The Director will begin Lost Camper Procedures as all other program areas are closed and the staff